 Lung Cancer: lung cancer is responsible for the highest number of asbestos exposure related deaths.
 People who work in mining, milling, and manufacturing of asbestos have a higher chance of would develop lung cancer than those who don’t.
 Common symptoms of lung cancer include hoarseness, persistent chest pain, shortness of breath and anemia.

 Mesothelioma: Mesothelioma is an uncommon form of cancer that occurs in the thin lining (membrane) of the lung, heart, abdomen, and chest.
 You may not observe any of these symptoms until many years after your exposure to asbestos which is why a lot is being done to prevent school kids from being exposed to asbestos.

 Asbestos abatement in Michigan cannot be a DIY project!
 The best and only way to effectively get rid of asbestos for good is to enlist the services of professionals – professionals like us.

-We are the top asbestos abatement contractor to call for all your asbestos abatement service needs in Grand Rapids.
+As abatement professionals in Grand Rapids, we are the top contractor to call for all your asbestos abatement service needs.
 Exposure to asbestos can lead to severe health problems if not correctly handled.

 Common Asbestos Abatement Methods Include:

 Covering (enclosure) – here, we seal off the areas containing asbestos and make use of proactive wrap or jacket to seal for exposed insulation piping.